Scoville Building owner James Bushouse in the vault under the Oak Park Avenue sidewalk on Thursday February 12, 2026 | Todd Bannor

 With sewer and water infrastructure work already underway on the 100 North Block of Oak Park Avenue, negotiations reportedly continue between Oak Park’s village government and a private property owner over the future control of some 200 feet of vaulted sidewalk which fronts the Scoville Block #1 Building at Oak Park and Lake Street.

 The vaulted sidewalk dates back to the commercial building’s construction more than a century ago.
-Ownership of the space under the sidewalk has never been resolved.
+Ownership of the space under the sidewalk has never been fully resolved.
 But now with the $18 million infrastructure and streetscaping work already underway, the village wants to negotiate an agreement which will allow it to control the space and remake it in a more conventional way.

 Scoville Building vault under Oak Park Avenue sidewalk, the street side is on the right, on Thursday February 12, 2026 Todd Bannor